About the National Fish and Wildlife Foundation's Gulf Environmental Benefit Fund

 Restore and maintain the ecological functions of landscape-scale coastal habitats, including barrier islands, beaches and coastal marshes, and ensure their viability and resilience against existing and future threats;

 Restore and maintain the ecological integrity of priority coastal bays and estuaries; and

 Replenish and protect living resources including oysters, red snapper and other reef fish, Gulf Coast bird populations, sea turtles and marine mammals.

-FWC and DEP conducted a webinar on February 27, 2018 to present the results of the Restoration Strategy and discuss proposed projects for the 2018 GEBF cycle.
-To receive a PDF of the webinar or to receive updates and notifications on GEBF public engagement opportunities, please join our GEBF stakeholder email list by emailing Amy Raker.
+To receive updates and notifications on GEBF public engagement opportunities, join our GEBF stakeholder email list by emailing Amy Raker.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.